BitcoinDesign/Guide/guide/glossary.md

 #### Full nodes

 Full nodes are Bitcoin clients that fully verify and enforce the rules of the Bitcoin network.
-An example of a rule is that there will only ever be 21 million bitcoin.
+An example of a rule is that there will never be more than 21 million bitcoin.

 ##### Archival full node